radiantearth/stac-spec/catalog-spec/catalog-spec.md

  * A **sub-catalog** is a Catalog that is linked to from another Catalog that is used to better organize data.
 For example a Landsat dataset might have sub-catalogs for each Path and Row, so as to create a nice tree structure for users to follow.
  * A **root catalog** is a Catalog that only links to sub-catalogs.
 These are typically entry points for browsing data.
-Often they will contain the [dataset](../dataset-spec) definition, but in implementations that publish diverse information it may contain sub-catalogs that provide a variety of datasets.
+Often they will contain the [STAC Collection](../dataset-spec) definition, but in implementations that publish diverse information it may contain sub-catalogs that provide a variety of collections.
  * A **parent catalog** is the Catalog that sits directly above a sub-catalog.
 Following parent catalog links continuously will naturally end up at a root catalog definition.